-Identify Fractions with Circle Models uses circles to demonstrate the meaning of numerator and denominator.
+With Identify Fractions with Circle Models you can design fractions examples that use circle models to demonstrate the meaning of numerator and denominator.

 The denominator tells the number of equal parts that make up a whole.
 The numerator tells the number of chosen parts.
 If you input 3 for the numerator and 4 for the denominator you will get a circle that is sectioned into 4 equal parts, 3 of them will be colored(chosen).